Telegraphic transfers work as follows:

 Cost

 The remitting bank will charge you about $25, a fee that applies even if you use internet banking.
 Most correspondent and beneficiary banks will also exercise the right to charge fees for their services.
 Banks in New Zealand should warn you about these extra fees.
 As the remitter, you can choose to pay the remitting and correspondent banks' fees, or have them deducted from the beneficiary's funds.
-If you give no instructions either way, the beneficiary will bear the charges.
+If you give no instructions eitherway, the beneficiary will bear the charges.
 The beneficiary’s bank may also charge the recipient fees.

 If something goes wrong

 If the funds don't arrive by the expected time, you can ask your bank to find out why.
 This may involve some cost.
-The terms and conditions of telegraphic transfers will generally disclaim any responsibility by the bank for delays, but banks still need to exercise due care and skill when providing the service.
+The terms and conditions of international money transfers will generally disclaim any responsibility by the bank for delays, but banks still need to exercise due care and skill when providing the service.

 New Zealand banks have only limited responsibility for a transfer once the funds have left the country.
 Their responsibility ends once the payment has left the correspondent bank.